rails/rails/guides/source/testing.md

 #### Creating Articles Integration

-How about testing our ability to create a new article in our blog and see the resulting article.
+We can also test our ability to create a new article in our blog and display the resulting article.

 ```ruby
 test "can create an article" do